 Faculty and staff members who violate this policy shall be referred to the appropriate unit administrator.
 Students and University-Recognized Student Organizations shall be referred to the Office of Student Conduct.
 University sanctions will depend upon the past record of the violator and the severity of the violation.

 IX.
 History

 The Tulane Alcohol and Other Drug policy is developed in an alignment with Edgar Part 86.
 EDGAR is the federal requirement for Colleges and Universities to have alcohol policies.
-The last policy update was completed Spring 2014 and implemented Fall 2014.

 X. Forms/Tools/Resources